ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

     - **4 IOPS per GB** is designed for higher-intensity workloads.
 These workloads are typically characterized by having a high percentage of data active at a time.
 Example applications include transactional and other performance-sensitive databases.
     - **10 IOPS per GB** is designed for the most demanding workloads such as those created by NoSQL databases, and data processing for Analytics.
 This tier is available in [select data centers](new-ibm-block-and-file-storage-location-and-features.html) for storage that is provisioned up to 4 TB.
 8. Click **Specify Snapshot Space Size** and select the snapshot size from the list.
 This space is in addition to your usable space.
 For snapshot space considerations and recommendation, read [Ordering Snapshots](ordering-snapshots.html).
-9. Choose your **OS Type** from the list.
+9. Choose your **OS Type** from the list.<br/>
+>**Note** - This selection is based on the operating system that your hosts is running on and it cannot be modified later.
+For example, your server is Ubunto or RHEL, select Linux.
+If your host is a Windows 2012 or Windows 2016 server, select the Windows 2008+ option from the list.
+For more information about various Windows options, see the [FAQ](BlockStorageFAQ.html).
 10. Select the checkboxes of **Terms and Conditions**, and click **Place Order**.
-11. Your new storage allocation is available in a few minutes.
+11. Your new storage allocation is available in a few minutes.<br.>

 >**Note** - By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
 To increase the number of your volumes, contact your sales representative.
 Read about increasing limits [here](managing-storage-limits.html).<br/><br/>For the limit on simultaneous authorizations, see the [FAQs](BlockStorageFAQ.html).